 - Find a program that incorporates other medications.

-- Use insurance or pay out of pocket for treatment.
+- Use health insurance or pay out-of-pocket for treatment.

 You don’t have to continue living with opioid addiction.
-If you’re ready to begin your new life free from Suboxone, call us at .
+Rehab facilities are located throughout the U.S., and many offer specialized treatment that can cater to individual needs.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted facilities across the country.
+If you’re ready to begin your new life free from Suboxone, call us free at today.
 A treatment admissions advisor will help you sort through your options to find a program that is best tailored to your specific needs.

 American Addiction Centers maintains a strong partnership with a large group of insurance companies at our addiction treatment facilities.
 Start the journey to recovery and find out instantly if your insurance provider may be able to cover all or part of the cost of rehab and associated therapies.